jashkenas/coffeescript/documentation/sections/compatibility.md

 *  [Modules](#modules) are supported by Node 12+ with `"type": "module"` in your project’s `package.json`.

 This list may be incomplete, and excludes versions of Node that support newer features behind flags; please refer to [node.green](http://node.green/) for full details.
 You can [run the tests in your browser](test.html) to see what your browser supports.
 It is your responsibility to ensure that your runtime supports the modern features you use; or that you [transpile](#transpilation) your code.
 When in doubt, transpile.

+For compatibility with other JavaScript frameworks and tools, see [Integrations](#integrations).